perrin4869/redis-hmsetex/README.md

 > hmsetex lua command for redis clients

+## DEPRECATED

+Since Redis 4.0.0, `hset` has become variadic, so use it instead

 ## hmsetex redis command

 Sets the value of a hash key and updates the expire date at the same time.